 It’s hard to overstate how important the title of your fundraiser is.
 As with the title of a book or movie, it can draw people in or turn them away, before they know anything else.
 It’s the first thing people see on social media, the headline of your fundraising page.

-Waiting to come up with a title for your fundraiser after you’ve written your story can help you capture your campaign in one standout line or phrase.
+Waiting to come up with a title for your fundraiser after you’ve written your story can help you capture your fundraiser in one standout line or phrase.
 Also, when you tell your story first, you’re more likely to see your fundraiser title as a story title.

 Whether you’re drawn to a humorous approach—Help Junior Hammer Cancer!!!—or a more straightforward one—Pilar’s Breast Cancer Fund—the title should include the name of the beneficiary (the main character of your story) and highlight the major challenge that person is facing.
-For more help, read Tips for Creating Your Campaign Title.
+For more help, read Tips for Creating Your Fundraiser Title.